Recent upcycling trend: Does it do more harm than good?

 2) When washing:

-- Use products catching microfibers, such as a GuppyFriend Washing Bag or Cora Ball.
+- Use products catching microfibers, such as a GuppyFriend Washing Bag.

 - Install a permanent washing machine filter like Wexco’s Filtrol 160 (requires some plumbing expertise).